 If the government chooses to intervene, this is good for the Relator and his attorney since they will take a back seat and wait for the results – and a check.

-The Qui Tamand false claims provision allowed the Relator to pocket anywhere between 15% and 30 % of the recovery depending on whether or not the government decided to intervene in the case.
+The Qui Tam false claims provision allowed the Relator to pocket anywhere between 15% and 30 % of the recovery depending on whether or not the government decided to intervene in the case.

-Presenting the Information to the Government: The relator/attorney first prepares a disclosure statement to the government.
+Presenting the Information to the Government: The Relator’s government contract whistleblower attorney first prepares a disclosure statement to the government.
 This disclosure provides all the adverse details to the government, evidence, and information in the possession of the whistleblower.
 This is a requirement of the False Claims Act.
 The government then decides if the contractor has committed fraud against the government or, more importantly, can a fraud case be proven if the matter had to be litigated.

-As stated earlier, Qui Tam lawsuits alleging false claims or fraud against the government are filed on behalf of the United States Government.
+As stated earlier, Qui Tam False Claims lawsuits. alleging fraud against the government are filed on behalf of the United States Government.
 Federal government contractors will have a mountain to overcome if they do not have defense lawyers that are also government contracts lawyers.
 The reason for this is that once the Government intervenes or takes over the Qui Tam case, it comes down to the details and a decision as to whether procurement fraud has been committed and if the law that governs the allegations has been violated.
 By the time government investigators knock on the contractor’s door

 When the False Claims Act lawsuits are filed, they are filed under seal in federal court.
 This is not good news for the contractor because only the court and the government are aware of the lawsuit.
 This means that if a current employee is the Relator, that person may be at work every day without the employer having any idea.
 See How to Defend a Qui Tam Lawsuit Involving Government Contracts?

 The cases a filed under seal to give the government the ability to investigate the allegations in secrecy and to have the advantage of the element of surprise.